 Section 24.
-The mandatory backbone of the MSc study programme Software Development and Technology, the Development Technology track, consists of modules corresponding to 45 ECTS points within the first 3 terms.
+The mandatory backbone of the MSc study programme Software Development and Technology, the Development Technology track, consists of modules corresponding to 45 ECTS points within the first three terms.

 Subsection 2.
-The specialization of the MSc study programme consists of modules corresponding to minimum 22.5 ECTS points within the first 3 terms.
+The specialization of the MSc study programme consists of modules corresponding to a minimum of 22.5 ECTS points within the first 3 terms.

 Subsection 3.
-The optional modules of the MSc study programme correspond to minimum 15 ECTS points within the first 3 terms.
+The optional modules of the MSc study programme correspond to a minimum of 15 ECTS points within the first 3 terms.